-Although the Service has conducted periodic gathering of horses and burros on the refuge since the 1940s, recent efforts have not kept pace with growth in the population, exacerbating competition between horses and burros and refuge wildlife, particularly in wetland and riparian areas.
-Maintaining the population of feral horses and burros at 2007 levels will preserve the status quo until completion of the refuge's CCP.
+Although the Service has conducted periodic gathering of horses and burros on the refuge since the 1940s, recent efforts have not kept pace with growth in the populations, exacerbating habitat damage, particularly to riparian areas.

 The mission of the U.S. Fish and Wildlife Service is working with others to conserve, protect and enhance fish, wildlife, plants and their habitats for the continuing benefit of the American people.
 We are both a leader and trusted partner in fish and wildlife conservation, known for our scientific excellence, stewardship of lands and natural resources, dedicated professionals and commitment to public service.
 For more information on our work and the people who make it happen, visit www.fws.gov.